I’m such a sucker for dark chocolate. It’s probably the one thing I could never walk away from.

 I’ve started making my own chocolate back a couple of years ago.

-I did it in frustration, because I couldn’t find on the market a bark with salt and almond and goji berries and hemp seeds.
-I wanted all of these things in one bark and (obviously) no mass market brand made it.
+I wanted a chocolate bark with salt and almond and goji berries and hemp seeds.
+Yes, all of these things in one bark and (obviously) no mass market brand made it so I made my own.
+Easy.

 I then discovered that making your own chocolate bark at home could not be more easy.